 A journeyman whose career spanned eight clubs, Rodriguez’s top-flight experience included stints at Real Madrid, Bayern Munich, Porto, and Everton, scoring 122 goals in 451 appearances.
 He scored 24 goals in 86 appearances for Colombia and is currently playing for Al-Rayyan in the Qatar Stars League.

 5. Siphiwe Tshabalala – South Africa vs. Mexico 2010 Opening match

 This is one that defied the soccer betting odds.
 With the roar of a nation behind him, Siphiwe Tshabalala scored the first-ever World Cup goal on African soil.

 On the counter, Tshabalala was played in behind the Mexican defense down the left channel.
 He thundered a left-footed strike from the edge of the penalty box across the keeper into the top left-hand corner, stunning the group favorites, Mexico.

-Tshabalala played most of his career at South African super club, Kaizer Chiefs, scoring 48 goals in 292 appearances and 12 goals in 90 caps for South Africa.
+Tshabalala played most of his career at the South African super club Kaizer Chiefs, scoring 48 goals in 292 appearances and 12 goals in 90 caps for South Africa.